LTV & the remortgaging tricks that’ll save you thousands

 Using our example mortgage size, a 0.45% difference between 85% and 80% LTV tiers over five years would be just £2,000, but over 25 years that variation in rate would be worth £15,000.

-I always use the mortgage calculators from Money Saving Expert to work out what effect things like different rates have on payments, so it’s worth taking a look at playing around.
+It’s worth having a go on our mortgage calculator to find out what effect things like different rates have on payments, so it’s worth taking a look at playing around.

 How to get a new valuation for LTV